 We will meet at Kathgodam railway station at 7:00 a.m. and from here board a vehicle and be driven up to Lohajung.
 This is a long but interesting drive.
 You will initially drive along beautiful Kumaon mountains via Almora and Kausani.
 Later we get into Garhwal region and continue to drive upto Lohajung.
-On arrival check into guest house.
-Overnight in a guesthouse/tents.
+On arrival we will settle down in beautiful camp side at Lohajung.
+Overnight in Tents

 Today’s walk is gradual apart from the last stretch to reach Dedina village.
 The walk is through an enchanting mixed forest abundant in bird life so carrying a bird book will be a good idea.
 You will cross a few crystal clear streams that means opportunities to experience the ‘Himalayan Bite’, the sting that you get from cold streams and also walk through a couple of villages to appreciate a lifestyle typical of the terrain.
 After about 4 -5 hrs of walking, initially going downhill and then up again, you will reach the campsite above Didana village getting full view of the trail for tomorrow leading to the famous Ali & Bedni bugyals (meadows).
 Overnight in tents.

 Today after a steady ascent through thick oak forest we will come to the alpine grazing meadows called Ali bugyal.
 It’s a super place for taking a break and to enjoy the views of unending vistas in all directions and if the sky is clear you will be mesmerized by the views of the Trishul peak.
 From here on it’s a pleasure walk till Bedni bugyal with the gradient being moderate.
 Bedni bugyal is a very fine camping site with vast open views and grazing pastures all around, not to forget the close views of the Trishul & Nanda Ghunti peaks.
 Overnight in tents.